ughe/ughe.github.io/_posts/2020/2020-04-29-terminal-part-2.md

 ---
-title: "Setting up Terminal on MacOS"
+title: "Setting up Terminal on macOS"
 ---

-Setting up convenient Terminal defaults on MacOS can be done manually or automatically.
+Setting up convenient Terminal defaults on macOS can be done manually or automatically.
 This post improves upon the [previous post](/2019/04/14/terminal-mac) by providing a simple `bash` or `zsh` script for setting up useful defaults, which are to: